haskell-serbia/tutorials/dependent_types.md

 xxx-0.1.0.0: copy/register
 Installing executable(s)
 ```
-And run it
+And test it in ghci session

 ```
+λ> :m Data.Either Main
-let a = mkValidRequest GET
+λ> let x = mkValidRequest GET
+λ> isLeft x
+True
+λ> isRight x
+False
+λ>
 ```
-When reduced `a` would be of type `Request 'GET`.
+When reduced `a` would be of type `Left Request 'GET`.

 Now let's change something so that we return string "get" in case of `GET` request instead of `()`